mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 17 Jan 2021 - back from holidays, adding more annotations to 00
 * 10 Dec 2021 - start adding annoations for 00
 * 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io)) you'll see updates posted there as development continues
 * 8 Dec 2021 - Clean up notebook 07, starting to go back through code and add annotations